-But this confusion fails to put the various accounts together properly.
+But this confusion misses the fact that the different accounts may all represent the same anointing.
 For one thing, John does not say the woman anointed Jesus six days before Passover.
 What he says is: “Six days before the Passover, Jesus came to Bethany, where Lazarus lived, whom Jesus had raised from the dead.
 Here a dinner was given in Jesus’ honor” (John 12:1).
 John says Jesus came to Bethany six days before Passover, and that at some point while he was there a dinner was given in his honor.
 So there is no contradiction between the accounts of Matthew, Mark and John in this regard.

 As for the account in Luke, that story does not say where the event took place – or when, though it is placed with other material from the early part of Jesus’ ministry.
 Although many presume that Luke’s “orderly” (Luke 1:3) account is chronological, it does, in fact, often stray from a chronological sequence.
 For example, in Luke 3 we read that King Herod shut John the Baptist up in prison (Luke 3:19-20), but then we read in the following verses that Jesus was baptized by John (Luke 3:21-22).
 In reality, of course, John baptized Jesus before being placed in prison (Matthew 3:1-17; 4:12; John 1:29-34).
 An even more striking example of “achronological” recording is seen at the end of Luke’s Gospel where he appears to compress the five weeks between the resurrection of Jesus and his ascension into a single day – if we treat what is said chronologically (compare Luke 24 with Matthew 28 and John 21).